 The Master of Public Health degree, conferred by the College of Human Medicine at MSU, is a rigorous, 43-credit, terminal, professional degree designed to meet the expectations of the MPH Foundational Knowledge and Competencies as defined by the Council on Education for Public Health.
 All required courses and student advising are delivered entirely online.
 Studies may be taken on a full-time or part-time basis.

-Over the 2017-2018 academic year, the Master of Public Health (MPH) program has worked to update our curriculum in order to better prepare our future public health practitioners.
-This effort was in part preparation to submit our application for the Council on Education for Public Health (CEPH) accreditation and in part response to feedback from our stakeholders.
-The priority of the Master of Public Health program is to advance public health practice across the globe, and with these improvements, we are now more capable than ever to meet this goal.
-Beginning spring semester of 2019, the updated curriculum will be required of all new Master of Public Health students.
+The Master of Public Health (MPH) program has a new curriculum to prepare our future public health practitioners better.
+This effort is in preparation for submitting an application for the Council on Education for Public Health (CEPH) accreditation and in response to feedback from stakeholders.
+The priority of the Master of Public Health program is to advance public health practice in Michigan and across the globe.

-- We have categorized our required courses into foundational, core, electives, and culminating experience.
+- Required courses are categorized into foundational, core, electives, and culminating experience.

-- We have limited the number of electives offered each semester in order to allow for increased diversity of topics covered over the course of the program.
-Currently, electives will run on an odd/even semester schedule and will fit into the categories of policy/administration, global/cultural health, nutrition, infectious disease, and epidemiology/biostatistics/surveillance.
+- A limited number of electives will be offered each semester to allow for increased diversity of topics covered throughout the program.
+Electives will run on an odd/even semester schedule and will fit into the categories of policy/administration, global/cultural health, nutrition, infectious disease, and epidemiology/biostatistics/surveillance.

-The foundational courses provide students with the information that encompasses the root values of our program: leadership, health equity, and practical application.
-This category of courses includes something new: the student’s choice of one of our three selectives.
+The foundational courses of the MPH program will provide students with information that encompass the root values of the program: leadership, health equity, and practical application.
+Courses include the student’s choice of one of three selectives.
 These courses cover the breadth of practical methodology utilized by public health practitioners, including systematic review, program evaluation, and study design.
-It is our intent that these selectives will provide our graduates with practical tools that can be immediately applied to their chosen field of public health.